Skip to main content Skip to footer

 • Scissors (sharp, any sewing style scissor should work)

-• Check, credit card or cash to purchase supplies from your instructor (no Canadian checks please).
+• Check, credit card or cash to purchase supplies from your instructor (no Canadian cash or checks please).

 Dates